OpenIPC/device-mjsxj03hl/Manual_en.md

     pre-up sleep 1
     pre-up wpa_supplicant -B -D nl80211 -i wlan0 -c/tmp/wpa_supplicant.conf
     post-down killall -q wpa_supplicant

 #source-dir /etc/network/interfaces.d
 ```
-_* ATTENTION!
-I'm using static routing.
-You can leave this (first) block as default. `SSID` and `PASSWORD` are yours to connect to the router.
-Also don't forget to include the MAC address of your camera_

 Save your changes (make sure you did everything right) and reboot your camera.
 The network should appear.
 Log in to the web interface and complete other settings, like admin password, ssh, tome zone a.o.